Skip to content

 Quick wins for a calmer oral ecosystem

-• Switch from constant sipping and grazing to defined meals where possible.
+• Switch from constant sipping and grazing to defined meals where practical.

-• Keep a water bottle nearby and sip regularly during the day.
+• Keep a water bottle nearby and sip regularly throughout the day.

 • Notice when you are mouth breathing and gently return to nasal breathing if it is comfortable and safe.